Raiwulf/CigiHoldSpam/README.md

 ## Features

 -   **Targeted Keystroke Automation**: Sends a specified keystroke (`SpamKey`) to a target application (`ProcessName`).
+-   **Multiple Key Spamming**: Allows configuring a sequence of multiple keys to be spammed.
+For example, `key1,key2,key3`.
+    -   Keys are separated by a comma (`,`).
+    -   The initial `DelayMS` is applied before the first key in the sequence.
+    -   A randomized delay (`DelayMS` from config +/- 4ms) is applied *between* each subsequent key in the sequence.
 -   **Trigger Activation**: Activates when the target application is in focus AND a specified `TriggerKey` is held down.
 -   **Configurable Delay**: Allows setting a base delay (`DelayMS`) for the keystroke, with a small random jitter (+/- 4ms) applied automatically.
 -   **GUI for Configuration**: